alexcarpenter/butane-dialog/README.md

 ## Install

-Install Butane Dialog, and add it to your `package.json` dev dependencies.
+Install butane-dialog, and add it to your `package.json` dev dependencies.

 ```
 $ npm install butane-dialog --save-dev